 - Literature Online (LION) More than 350,000 works of English and American poetry, drama and prose, 326 full-text literature journals, and other key criticism and reference resources

 - MLA international Bibliography Covers literature languages, linguistics and folklore.
 Coverage is from 1963 to the present.

 - Oxford English Dictionary The OED is the accepted authority on the English language.
 It covers words from across the English-speaking world.

 - Oxford Handbooks Literature The Oxford Handbooks are one of the most successful and cited series within scholarly publishing, containing in-depth, high-level articles by scholars at the top of their field.

 - World Shakespeare Bibliography Online A searchable electronic database consisting of Shakespeare-related scholarship and theatrical productions published or produced worldwide between 1960 and 2013

 For more information about the library resources visit the English libguide.
-If you would like help using any of these resources you can book a tutorial with Carol Price, the liaison librarian for the School of English or ask at the Library Help Desk.
+If you would like help using any of these resources you can book a tutorial with Nancy Jackson, the librarian for the School of English or ask at the Library Help Desk.

 Chat to us 24/7!